frankiebdavis/Nucleo_MultiChannel_ADC_DMA/README.md

 Once the potentiometer is lowered, the LDR reading responds much more noticeably to changes in light.
 As you cover the sensor, the value drops quickly from ~4000 to below 1500.

-📌 **Why this matters:** This makes the ADC input more sensitive to changes in the voltage divider — allowing the LDR’s behavior to show more clearly.
+📌 **Why this matters:** This makes the ADC input more sensitive to changes in the voltage divider, allowing the LDR’s behavior to show more clearly.

 ---